Stanleycaris

-Stanleycaris is an extinct, monotypic genus of hurdiid radiodont from the middle Cambrian (Miaolingian).
+Stanleycaris ("Stanley's shrimp") is an extinct genus of hurdiid radiodont from the Cambrian (Stage 3 to Miaolingian).
 The type species is Stanleycaris hirpex.
 Stanleycaris was described from the Stephen Formation near the Stanley Glacier and Burgess Shale locality of Canada, as well as Wheeler Formation of United States.
+A second species, S. qingjiangensis is known from the Qingjiang biota of China.
 The genus was characterized by the rake-like frontal appendages with robust inner spines.

+History of discovery

 Stanleycaris was originally described only from frontal appendages and oral cone.
+Its generic name means "Crab of Stanley Glacier"; hirpex, L. "large rake", reflects the rake-like nature of its spiny frontal appendages.
 However, in 2022, 268 specimens of Stanleycaris, many of which were complete, were studied, making Stanleycaris a well documented radiodont.
 Stanleycaris had three eyes, a bizarre configuration previously unknown among other radiodont genera; yet this head anatomy supports early differentiation among arthropod head and trunk segmentation.

 The original description of the taxon appeared in an online supplement to the article published by Jean-Bernard Caron, Robert R. Gaines, M. Gabriela Mángano, Michael Streng and Allison C. Daley in 2010.
 That description did not satisfy of the requirements of the International Code of Zoological Nomenclature, as the Code did not accept taxa named in electronic publications as validly named until 2012; the name was eventually validated by Pates, Daley & Ortega-Hernández (2018).

-Etymology

-Its generic name means "Crab of Stanley Glacier"; hirpex, L. "large rake", reflects the rake-like nature of its spiny frontal appendages.

-Anatomy
+The specimen KUMIP 153923 from the Cambrian Wheeler Formation (Utah, United States), which was described by Robison (1985) as a whole body of new lobopodian species Aysheaia prolata, was reinterpreted as an isolated frontal appendage of Stanleycaris sp. by Pates, Daley & Ortega-Hernández (2017).
+They reported segmental boundaries between the structures previously thought to be 'lobopods' and curved terminal spines that resemble the frontal appendages of radiodonts, and thus they considered A. prolata as a nomen dubium and synonymised it with Stanleycaris on the basis of their interpretation.